Eligibility to work in the UK

-If an offer of employment is made to you in a case where the post qualifies for a Tier 2 work visa, the University will apply for a Certificate of Sponsorship to facilitate the visa application and can assist in identifying the appropriate visa route for your dependants, if required.
+If an offer of employment is made to you in a case where the post qualifies for a Skilled Worker visa, the University's Staff Immigration Team will issue a Certificate of Sponsorship and assist you with the visa application, and can also assist your dependants if they need UK visas.

 You will be required to provide: